How to Find Cheap Travel Accommodation

 Additionally, you will need a tent in a natural shade of green and oftentimes permission to pitch it on private land (like in Germany).

-Many Eastern European countries like Romania, Russia, and Ukraine don’t have laws to prohibit wild camping so why not take advantage of it?
+Many Eastern European countries like Romania, Russia, and Moldova don’t have laws to prohibit wild camping so why not take advantage of it?

 Even if you don’t carry a tent and don’t want to deal with uncertainty while searching for the best spot in the countryside, many free campgrounds around the world have permanent tents or will rent tents.